Lydney Park Roman Camp

 History, tourist information, and nearby accommodation

 The first evidence of Roman occupation at Lydney comes from around 250 AD.
 Excavations have revealed evidence of workers' huts, probably used by labourers in the nearby iron-mines.
-Some time around 364 AD a rectangular temple was erected on the site.
+Sometime around AD 364, a rectangular temple was erected on the site.
 The temple measures roughly 80 x 60 feet, with heavy buttresses to stabilise the building.
 The interior face of the buttresses have small niches cut into them, probably to display statues.

 There is a single entrance in the south-east of the temple, with a short flight of steps into the temple interior.
 The far end (in the north-west) is divided into three compartments.
 This suggests that a tripartite god was worshipped here, with each room representing a different aspect of the god's attributes.